FrostOps07/csso_bots/README.md

-# ChainsawSuit Bot
+# FilmJoy Bot

-A bot in dev for the ChainsawSuit Original Discord server!
+A bot in dev for the FilmJoy Discord server!

 # Getting Started